aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

       virtual_router_encapsulation_mac_address: < mlag-system-id | ethernet_address (H.H.H) >
       qos:
         # !!!Warning, only few hardware types with software version >= 4.26.0 support the below knobs to configure Vxlan DSCP mapping.
-        # For the Traffic Class to be derived based on the outer DSCP field of the incoming VxLan packet, the core ports must be in “DSCP Trust” mode.
+        # For the Traffic Class to be derived based on the outer DSCP field of the incoming VxLan packet, the core ports must be in "DSCP Trust" mode.
         dscp_propagation_encapsulation: < true | false >
         map_dscp_to_traffic_class_decapsulation: < true | false >
       vlans: